bmmtstb/adventofcode/README.md

 For me it seemed like most of the earlier tasks are simple regex tasks, but I still managed to write Unittests for all of them.

 ## 2021
 Challenge went well so far.
-Am I getting better or are the challenges getting easier ;)
+Most of the challenges were "pretty easy", but I was getting stuck on multiple of the later ones, because I just diddn't get the right ideas.
+I hope this gets better in 2022.

 ## pre 2019
 Due to me starting in 2019, all prior challenges were done in my spare time.